 - In a small bowl, mix together the dipping sauce ingredients.
 I'm sharing my personal preference in ratios, but use as much or as little ginger and chili oil as you'd like.

-- Fill each wonton wrapper with 1 tablespoon of filling.
+- Fill each wonton wrapper with 1 tbsp of filling.
 Brush the edges lightly with water on your finger.
 Pleat or fold as you please.
 Press firmly to seal.

-- Add 1.5 tablespoon of flavorless oil in a non-stick pan making sure the bottom of the pan is covered with oil.
+- Add 1.5 tbsp of flavorless oil in a non-stick pan making sure the bottom of the pan is covered with oil.
 Turn the heat to medium-high.

 - Add the dumplings to the pan letting them touch.
 Crowd the pan.
 Cook until the bottoms are golden brown, 1-2 minutes.